 Is it possible to control worrying?
-For some, the answer may be “Yes,” but for many others, controlling the tendency to worry is a constant challenge.
+For some, the answer may be “Yes,” but for many others, the ability to stop worrying is a constant challenge.
 We often worry about our work situations, financial conditions, or family events.
 We may worry about upcoming situations.
 So, our minds may wander and distract us from staying focused on the present.
 Worrying wastes time.
 If you find that worrying has taken too much control of your attention, then consider these three strategies to reduce your worrying.
-You will find that worrying less will help you make more positive contributions in you daily life.
+You will find that to stop worrying as much will help you make more positive contributions in you daily life.
 Life is too short to spend your time worrying.

 1. Schedule time you allow for worrying.